phopley/Rodney/README.md

   Publishes `std_msgs/String` Request to carry out robot missions or simple jobs

 * `/missions/mission_cancel`:
-  Publishes `std_msgs/String` Request to cancel the current robot mission
+  Publishes `std_msgs/Empty` Request to cancel the current robot mission

 * `cmd_vel`:
   Publishes `geometry_msgs/Twist` Velocity demands from either manaul input or the autonomous sub-system

+* `/missions/acknowledge`:
+  Publishes `std_msgs/Empty` Acknowledge that a mission can move on

 Parameters:

 * `/controller/axes/linear_speed_index`: Index of the controller axes used for requesting forward and backward movement.